 About this information

-North Bristol NHS Trust cannot guarantee the accuracy of the information, or the quality of service provided by external organisations.
+You can use this guide for general help, but it might not have every service you need.
 No liability can be accepted for loss, damage, or injury arising out of any contract made by a private individual with any of the organisations listed.

 Useful numbers